Key Points

 Key tools for defect reduction in healthcare facilities include:

 Pareto Charts or Histograms – Pareto charts and histograms are very useful in reducing defects in Lean Six Sigma.
-They can help identify which areas of a process need the most attention when it comes to improving quality, and they can also help identify if there are any outliers (data points that are significantly different from the rest of the data).
+They can help identify which areas of a process need the most attention when it comes to improving quality.
+They can also help identify if there are any outliers (data points that are significantly different from the rest of the data).

 Fishbone Diagrams – Fishbone diagrams are used to identify all possible causes of an issue and help you evaluate which ones are most likely to be causing the problem.